Safety guide

 Main risks

-- Minimum age is 13 — below that the app isn’t designed for the user.
+- Minimum age is 13 — below that, the app isn’t designed for a child that age.

 - Shared servers can place your child in contact with strangers outside their friend list.